Randy Ladouceur

-Randall Ladouceur (born June 30, 1960) is a Canadian ice hockey coach and former player, who last served as an assistant coach of the San Antonio Rampage.
+Randall Ladouceur (born June 30, 1960) is a Canadian ice hockey coach and former professional ice hockey defenseman.
 He previously served as an assistant coach for the Montreal Canadiens, Hamilton Bulldogs and Toronto Maple Leafs.

+Career

 Ladouceur played in the NHL as a defenceman from 1982 to 1996.
-He played for the Detroit Red Wings, Hartford Whalers and the Mighty Ducks of Anaheim.
+He was a member of the Detroit Red Wings, Hartford Whalers and the Mighty Ducks of Anaheim.
 He played a total of 930 regular season games, scoring 30 goals and 126 assists for 156 points, collecting 1322 penalty minutes.
 He also played 40 playoff games in his career, scoring 13 points (5 goals and 8 assists).
 Ladouceur was a team captain for both Hartford and Anaheim.
 Ladouceur is the last player to wear sweater number 19 for Detroit, prior to the arrival of Steve Yzerman.